You can check eligibility by using our simple Eligibility Wizard.

 Yes.
 Contributions into an ABLE United Account from wages still count as earned income, but do not count as an asset for federally means-tested programs such as Medicaid.
 For SSI, the first $100,000 does not count as an asset.

-An Authorized Legal Representative (“ALR”) is someone who is legally authorized under state and federal law to make decisions for the Beneficiary.
-An ALR is a Custodian for the Beneficiary, such as a Parent, legal guardian or a person authorized under a power of attorney.
+An Authorized Legal Representative (“ALR”) is someone who is legally authorized to make decisions for the Beneficiary as it relates to their ABLE Account.
+An ALR is a Custodian for the Beneficiary, such as an individual selected by the Beneficiary, or the eligible individual’s agent under a power of attorney, conservator or legal guardian, the spouse, a parent, a sibling, a grandparent, or a representative payee (whether an individual or organization) appointed by the Social Security Administration (SSA), in that order.
 The ALR may neither have, nor acquire, any beneficial interest in the ABLE United Account during the Beneficiary’s lifetime and must administer the ABLE United Account for the benefit of the Beneficiary.

-If you don’t currently have power of attorney for a Beneficiary, you can find more information here.
+If you are interested in a power of attorney for a Beneficiary, you can find one specific to ABLE United accounts here.